 How does an Iowa native and children's book author, Emilie Blackmore Stapp, relate to a boarding school for African American teenagers in the Piney Woods of Mississippi?
 What might timber industry documents and photographs tell us about Stapp?
-This collaborative exhibit from the McCain Library & Archives illustrates how our various collections complement each other and how they work together to tell a story.
+This collaborative exhibit from Special Collections in McCain Library & Archives illustrates how our various collections complement each other and how they work together to tell a story.

 The exhibit will be on display until March 10, 2010.
 The de Grummond Exhibit Room is on the second floor of Cook Library, and the hours are from 8:00 a.m. - 9:00 p.m., Monday through Thursday, 9:00 a.m.-6:00 p.m. on Saturday, and 12:00-9:00 p.m. on Sunday.